Mary Lou Zeeman

 - Ph.D.
 University of California, Berkeley

-- Geometric dynamical systems, mathematical biology, population dynamics, neuroendocrinology and hormone oscillations, hypothalamus-pituitary interactions, climate modeling and sustainability
+- Geometric dynamical systems, mathematical biology, population dynamics, neuroendocrinology and hormone oscillations, climate modeling, sustainability and resilience.

 - Video Interview 2012: Joint Mathematics Meetings; Mathematics to Address Climate and Sustainability

-- Academic Spotlight 2010: Modeling Climate Change Through Mathematical Collaboration
+- Bowdoin Academic Spotlight 2010: Modeling Climate Change Through Mathematical Collaboration

 Constant proportion harvest policies: dynamic implications in the Pacific halibut and Atlantic cod fisheries.